Jennifer Bea, PhD, MS

 Professor, Medical Imaging

 Maria I. Altbach, PhD obtained her PhD in Chemistry from Louisiana State University working on solid-state nuclear magnetic resonance of small molecules.
 Her work transitioned to the field of Magnetic Resonance Imaging (MRI) during postdoctoral training focusing on technology development with an emphasis on improving the diagnosis of disease.
-She is currently Professor and Vice-chair for Research in the Department of Medical Imaging at the University of Arizona with a joint appointment in Biomedical Engineering.
-Her research provides unique training for engineer and basic science students interested in medical imaging.
-Her group has been funded by the NIH since 1997.

 Email Address: maltbach@arizona.edu